 ad infinitum.

 Truancy prevention stops being a problem if we quit compelling school attendance to begin with.
 We've grown used to kids rejecting, even actively destroying, the extremely expensive educational opportunities taxpayers provide.
 In fact, this sort of behavior is so commonplace in some schools that the educational process is largely a pretense.
 Teachers pretend to teach and administrators pretend to running a school.
 Meanwhile standardized testing proves that the whole thing has become a farce.
-Isn't it time to ask if this very expensive endeavor has failed and, instead, concentrate on effectively teaching those youngsters who are willing to try to learn?
+Isn't it time to ask if this very expensive endeavor has failed and, instead, concentrate on effectively teaching those youngsters who are willing to at least try to learn?